dell-democenter/dell-democenter.github.io/0499/Readme_v3.3.md

 - networking issue in the underlying democenter infrastructure.
 - cancel the lab and deploy a new one

 # release notes 0499v3.3
 ## new
 - Nutanix Prismcentral aka.
 PC v7.3 runs now per default on nutanix cluster
 - MSR ist now pre-installed and runs on nutanix
 - proxmox PVE (promox virtual environment) v9.0 installed
-- promox PBS (promox backup server) v4.0 installed
+- proxmox PBS (promox backup server) v4.0 installed

 ## changed
 - Nutanix AHV updated to AOS 7.0